-EPA Maps.
+55 EPA Maps.
 Water.

 The OPW is the lead agency tasked with the management of flood risk in the Republic of Ireland.
 In 2022, the OPW reviewed their 2016 Flood Risk Management Plans (FRMP).
 The purpose of each FRMP is to outline the long-term strategy to manage flood risk in Ireland.
-A number of settlements were identified by the OPW in 2012 as requiring detailed assessment of flood risk (Areas for Further Assessment).
+A number of settlements were identified by the OPW in 2012 as requiring detailed assessment of flood risk (Areas for Further Assessment)56.
 These settlements are - Bray, Loughlinstown, Old Connaught/Wilford, Shankhill (Crinken).

-A Strategic Flood Risk Assessment (SFRA), as required by 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) and Circular PL 2/2014 (Department of Environment, Community and Local Government), is being undertaken alongside the preparation of the SEA and the preparation of the Draft LACAP.
-The SFRA will focus on land use zoning provided for by the County Development Plan as well as County-wide flood risk management policy.
-The SFRA will consider available and emerging information on flood risk indicators, including the OPW's Flood Hazard and Risk Mapping and any flood defences and inter-County interactions.
+A Strategic Flood Risk Assessment, as required by 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009) and Circular PL 2/2014 (Department of Environment, Community and Local Government), was undertaken alongside the preparation of the County Development Plan.
+This document provides information of relevance to Climate Actions defined in the LACAP, including information on land use zoning, flood risk management policy and flood risk indicators in the county.

 The GSI rates groundwaters according to both their productivity and vulnerability to pollution.
 Aquifer vulnerability refers to the ease with which pollutants of various kinds can enter into groundwater.
-The vulnerability of aquifers underlying the County are mapped on Figure 4-15 (See Appendix 4).
+The vulnerability of aquifers underlying the County are mapped on Figure 4-15.
 The GSI also rates aquifers based on the hydrogeological characteristics and on the value of the groundwater resource.
-This is referred to as aquifer productivity and is mapped on Figure 4-16 (See Appendix 4).
+This is referred to as aquifer productivity and is mapped on Figure 4-16.

-The Water assessment utilises information from the following sources:
+The Water assessment utilised information from the following sources:

-- EPA and Marine Institute WFD Data. - GSI data on groundwaters, aguifers and bedrock information. - Catchment Flood Risk Assessment and Management (CFRAM) Study and associated FRMPs (OPW, as reviewed 2022). - Flood Risk Assessment (FRA) Mapping (OPW).
+- EPA and Marine Institute WFD Data. - GSI data on groundwaters, aquifers and bedrock information. - Catchment Flood Risk Assessment and Management (CFRAM) Study and associated FRMPs (OPW, as reviewed 2022). - Flood Risk Assessment (FRA) Mapping57 (OPW).

-The key issues in relation to Water are as follows:
+The key issues in relation to Water were as follows: